easydns/chapps/README.md

 so it will occasionally refresh quota policy settings, in case they get changed.
 In order to flush the quota information, all that is required is to delete that user's policy tracking data from Redis.
-TODO: A tool will be provided to do this.
+Routes for doing so are provided by the REST API.

-**Please note:** Users with no `users` entry will not be able to send outbound email.
+**Please note:** Customers with no `users` entry will not be able to send outbound email.

 ### Quota policy settings (non-database)